adamghill/awesome-django-admin-themes/README.md

-# Awesome Django Admin
+# Awesome Django Admin Themes

-There are a few other _Awesome Django Admin_ repos, but none have screenshots, which seems important when evaluating different admin themes.
+There are a few other `awesome-django-admin` repos, but many are lacking screenshots which seems important when evaluating something so visual.

 Let me know if I missed any other current packages by opening a PR! 🎉

 ## Django Daisy